msalemor/ai-apps-blocks/README.md

 ### What are the models and what models are there (ADA, GPT 3.5, 4)?

-Azure OpenAI offers several models including GPT for text generation and ADA for embedings.
-These are REST endpoints hosted in Azure that are generally executed by making a POST request to the endpoint.
-Models may offer different token sizes, tokens per minute, and performance.
-To call these endpoints, you will need to either get an API key or setup some other security mechanism in Azure.
+Azure OpenAI provides various models for different tasks, such as GPT for text generation and ADA for embeddings.
+These models are accessible through REST endpoints hosted on Azure, which can be invoked by sending a POST request to the corresponding URL.
+The models may differ in their token sizes, tokens per minute, and performance.
+To access these endpoints, you will need to obtain an API key or configure another security mechanism on Azure.

 ### What are tokens?